Talk2Babatunde/windows-sysmon-soc-operations1-/Executive_Overview/Case_Study/Attack_Timeline/attack_timeline.md

 **Executive Summary of the Attack Chain**

-This timeline reconstructs a multi-stage persistence attempt on DESKTOP-66L7IHQ.
-By correlating Windows Security Logs with Sysmon Telemetry, I have mapped the progression from initial registry modification to automated execution.
+This timeline reconstructs a multi-stage attack lifecycle on DESKTOP-66L7IHQ.
+By correlating Windows Security Logs with Sysmon Telemetry, I have mapped the progression from initial Credential Access (Brute Force) to Persistence (Registry/Services/Tasks) and final Execution.

 ## 1. Chronological Event Sequence